 Wagners expects all suppliers in our supply chain to have no tolerance for modern slavery.
 The prevention, detection and reporting of modern slavery in any part of Wagners business or supply chain is the responsibility of all those working for us.
+Managing risk is a critical element of Wagners' overall business strategy.
+Our Risk Management Framework is aligned with ISO31000 and is tailored to our business, embedded largely within existing processes and aligned to our short and long-term objectives.

 Modern slavery risk is considered within Wagners risk management framework which is reviewed and assessed by Wagners Risk Committee and reported at least annually to Wagners Board Audit and Risk Committee to ensure reporting requirements can be met under the Modern Slavery Laws.
-Wagners Board of directors has overall responsibility for approving Wagners' annual modern slavery statement and ensuring that the Wagners Group compiles with Wagners' disclosure obligations under Modern Slavery Laws.
+Wagners Board of directors has overall responsibility for approving Wagners' annual modern slavery statement and ensuring that the Wagners Group complies with Wagners' disclosure obligations under Modern Slavery Laws.